 Q: How has PSV Union contributed to your development?

 “Without PSV Union, I would never have improved as I have.
 The coaches at our club are all high-level players themselves, and they have inspired me to be the best that I can be.
 Carine and Gary inspire me to always put 110% into every training and game.
 They present new ideas and I learn about the game every day.
 The philosophy they created fosters player development like no other club.”

 Q: How is PSV Union different from other clubs?

 “PSV Union is very different than other clubs.
 First, we don’t focus on tournaments or games.
-At PSV, there is an emphasis on training and not on games.
+At PSV, there is an emphasis on training and not only games.
 When we go to a tournament or game, we focus on playing attractive soccer and learning the game.
 While it is nice to win, we are not concerned with the score.
 Second, we are encouraged to play both 'up' on older teams and along with younger players in their games.
 Furthermore, we play with and against our boy's team on a regular basis.
 The older girls and boy’s competition helps us improve our speed of play and makes us elevate our technical skill.
 Playing with the younger team does the same for them while improving our own confidence and building team spirit.
 PSV is more united than any other club I have heard of.
 We all play at the same field, and know almost everyone on every team.
 It truly feels like PSV is one big family.”

 Q: How would you describe your clubs philosophy on player development.